 Bethany College’s Dr. Elizabeth Hull has been selected by the Council of Independent Colleges (CIC) to participate in a special week-long seminar on Teaching Pre-Modern European Art in Context.
 The seminar will be hosted at the High Museum of Art in Atlanta, Georgia, and runs from June 20-24.

-Valedictorian Gerhard Schultze of Wheeling, West Virginia, who completed his college career as a double major with perfect GPA, was recognized during Bethany College’s 2015 Commencement ceremony on May 16.
-Dr. Katrina L. D’Aquin, Vice President for Academic Affairs and Dean of Faculty, presented Schultze with the College’s Oreon E. Scott Award, given annually to the senior graduating with the highest academic standing.
+Valedictorian Dakota Maravelis of Berkeley Springs, West Virginia, who completed his “perfect” college career as a double major in Political Science and Economics, was recognized during Bethany College’s 2016 Commencement ceremony on May 14.
+Dr. Katrina L. D’Aquin, Vice President for Academic Affairs and Dean of Faculty, presented Maravelis with the College’s prestigious Oreon E. Scott Award, which is given annually to the senior graduating with the highest academic standing.

 Retired Admiral Jonathan W. Greenert, former Chief of Naval Operations, addressed Bethany College’s 2016 graduating class as part of the institution’s 176th Anniversary Commencement Weekend.
 Greenert delivered his remarks, “What distinguishes us?” to Bethany’s 136 graduates on May 14 in the Hummel Field House.

 Bethany students in Detective Zack Allman’s Criminology class did more than listen to lectures and take tests this semester.
 These students spent the semester researching and preparing to create a law in the state of West Virginia against revenge pornography.
 Currently, the law is in place at 27 states, making the mission of this project “Let’s Be 28.”

 Retired Admiral Jonathan W. Greenert, former Chief of Naval Operations, will be the keynote speaker at Bethany College’s 2016 Commencement Ceremony in the Pennington Quadrangle May 14.